neurosnap/robodux/docs/create-api.md

 ### Cache timer

-Only call the endpoint at most on an interval.
-We can call the endpoint as many times as we want but it will only get activated once every X milliseconds.
+Only call the endpoint at most once per interval.
+We can dispatch the action as many times as we want but it will only get activated once every N milliseconds.
 This effectively updates the cache on an interval.

 ```ts